dr-yst/org-x/dev-docs/activeContext.md

 - OrgHeadline and OrgTitle structures have overlapping fields that should be consolidated
 - During the refactoring of OrgHeadline to use OrgTitle for some fields, we need to update tests carefully
 - Code needs to be kept clean by addressing warnings and removing unused imports/variables
+- shadcn-svelte components require TailwindCSS v3 compatibility, not v4
+- Button component usage should follow shadcn's variant pattern for consistent styling across the app
+- Keyboard navigation patterns should be maintained when implementing shadcn-svelte components

 ## Recent Changes